stajichlab/funannotate_template/README.md

 # funannotate_template
-Project template for doing a funannotate annotation set
+Project template for doing a funannotate annotation set.

+To use this do not clone it directly, but instead use the 'use this template' to create your own repository from this repo.

 # Repeat Masking